 So I’m going to a holiday party tomorrow.
 It’s a pot luck and we’ve been assigned food groups based on the alphabet; I’ve been asked to bring something sweet.
 These are FOOD PEOPLE, so of course I want to impress them.
 And also of course, I want to bring something foraged, because that’s how I roll.
 But it has to travel well, I have to be able to make 25 of them, and it can’t melt (the party is an hour away).

 In a flash of insanity, never having made them before, and having no stress in my life at all right now, I picked one of the trickiest cookies there is to make.
 Why not?
 I love to bake.
 But every macaron recipe I looked at was different.
 Some use more confectioner’s sugar than almond flour.
 Some use more almond flour than confectioner’s sugar.
 Some ask for sugar beaten into the egg whites, some require that a sugar syrup boiled to a very specific temperature be poured down the side of your mixing bowl into the egg whites.
 Some want you to age your egg whites for a day or two.
 Some ask for cream of tartar, others for a pinch of salt.

 I watched three videos, texted my sister (who was NO help at all, Elizabeth Katie Zachos!), and read more macaron recipes than anyone should have to read.
 Finally I just dove in, and I’m really pleased with the results.
 Do my macarons look store-bought?
 No they do not.
-(I think that’s because I don’t have a pastry bag.)
+(I think that’s because I don’t have a pastry bag and maybe also because I’m baking at 7,000 feet.)
 But they’re delicious, and look pretty damn good for a first attempt.